AvieTechy/Testing-PRJ-SM/seminar/report/content/2_2_CompareTools.md

-## Research Performance Testing Tools & Compare
+## Performance Testing Tools: Analysis and Comparison

-### Overview of Performance Testing Tools
+### Performance Testing Tools in Practice

 - **JMeter**: JMeter is an open-source performance testing tool developed by Apache.
 It is primarily used to test the durability, performance, and load capacity of web applications, APIs, and servers.
 JMeter is open-source software written in Java.
 It was originally created by Stefano Mazzocchi and later redesigned by Apache to improve its graphical user interface (GUI) and add functional testing capabilities.
 The tool supports many protocols like HTTP, FTP, JDBC, and SOAP, and can be extended with plugins.
 JMeter is popular in the community for its flexibility and its ability to simulate thousands of virtual users.